ddevaraibm/pricing/index.md

 ## {{site.data.keyword.Bluemix_notm}} Standard account
 {: #trystandard}

-Standard accounts are available to select users in the United Kingdom region only.
+Standard accounts are available to select for users in the United Kingdom region only.
 Sign up for a free Standard account to build apps and explore services with free Lite plans in {{site.data.keyword.Bluemix}}.
 Your Standard account doesn't expire and your credit card isn't required.
 You can create a Standard account by asking a friend with a Standard account for an invite or by reaching out to our sales team at sales@bluemix.net.
 {:shortdesc}

 When you sign up for a Standard account, you can select which geographical region you want to work in.
 After you create an org in a region, it can't be changed.